PerfectCarl/elementary-files-testing/samba-servers.md

 (b) Rename the file with a valid name and press `Enter`

-**Expected** The file id renamed and the view refreshes to show the new name.
+**Expected** The file is renamed and the view refreshes to show the new name.

 ### SAMBA-29
 Select a folder within a samba share.
 Select `Open in` > `New Tab` from context menu.